AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/README.md

 # Simulation Campaign Scripts

-`./run_l4s_wifi.py` will launch a full simulation campaign as specified in config/config.csv
+There are two python scripts that will launch a full simulation campaign as specified in config/config.csv:

+Use: `./run_l4s_wifi.py` if the simulation durations are less than ~60s `./run_l4s_wifi_long.py` if the simulation durations are longer than ~60s

+The `_long` version splits the resulting pcap files into 10 second chunks for post-processing and then combines the results afterward.

 The file config/config.csv can be built manually, according to the description below, or the script config/build_config.sh can be edited to create a new config/config.csv to cover a different set of conditions if desired.